dwp/aws-azkaban/README.md

 ## Development
 This repo contains only the IAC and lambdas and these can be developed as they are found.
 The Azkaban containers themselves can be found [here](https://github.com/dwp/dataworks-hardened-images) along with further documentation on them.
 The containers are pushed to ECR and called by name by the infrastructure in this repo.

+## Secrets in use
+Currently two instances of Azkaban are deployed. `user` and `external`.
+They use differing authentication methods.
+External uses cognito.
+In order to accommodate programmatic access to Azkaban external, a cognito user was created.
+The details are stored in the `../azkaban_external/cognito` secret.
+In order to accommodate programmatic access to Azkaban user, a traditional user is created.
+The details are stored in the `../workflow_manager` secret.

 ### Requirements

 * Terraform 0.12